babylonlabs-io/finality-provider/README.md

 - **EOTS Key**:
     - Used for generating EOTS signatures, Schnorr signatures, and randomness pairs
     - This serves as the unique identifier for the finality provider
-    - It's derived from a Bitcoin private key, likely using the secp256k1 elliptic curve.
+    - It's derived from a Bitcoin private key, using the secp256k1 elliptic curve.
     - Stored in the EOTS manager daemon's keyring
     - This key is used in the Bitcoin-based security model of Babylon.

 - **Babylon Key**:
-    - Used for signing transactions on Babylon
+    - Used for signing transactions on Babylon.
-    - It's where staking rewards for the finality provider are sent.
     - Associated with a Babylon account that receives rewards
     - Stored in the finality provider daemon's keyring